ztachip/ztachip/Documentation/HardwareDesign.md

 - Shared data: Data is shared among all 16 threads but within the same pcore.

-Private memory words are interleaved between different threads as shown in picture below.
+Private memory words are interleaved between different threads as shown in the picture below.

-Shared memory words are allocated from the bottom up as shown in picture below.
+Shared memory words are allocated from the bottom up as shown in the picture below.

 ```
 +-------------------------+